Through My Eyes. Again - Cover

 “It’s a book of quotations.
 I’m trying to find material for an essay on art and culture’s benefit to society.”

 Lili raised her eyebrows.
+“That sounds deep.”

 Col glanced up from a map she was poring over.
 “It’s for an essay competition – in German.”

-I started searching for quotable quotes, noting down ones I thought useful.
-After a while, I had a dozen or so, including one by Goethe I thought might be useful to place beneath the essay title.
+I searched for apposite quotes, noting down ones I thought useful.
+After a while, I had a dozen, including one by Goethe that I thought might be useful to place beneath the essay title.
+Nothing can be compared to the new life that the discovery of another country provides for a thoughtful person.

 Col roused me.
 “Come on Willi, we must head home to get tea ready.
 I’ll see you in school tomorrow, Lili.”

-“I’m not finding anything here for my project.”
-I heard Lili’s frustration in her voice.
+“Okay, I’m not finding much here for my project.”
+Lili’s frustration showed in her voice.
 “Mama is asking around her friends to see if they have any Polish history books.”
 Her disappointment at the library was palpable.
 “I might need to change the topic of my project.”

-I shared a sympathetic smile.
 “I hope your parents can turn up some books to help, Lili.”

-On the way out I returned the ODQ to the loans desk.
+On the way out, I returned the ODQ to the loans desk.
 The older librarian was there.

-“I hope it was useful.”
-She sounded a bit sceptical.
+“That was useful?”
+She sounded sceptical.

 Close